Cohomology of spaces of complex knots: Introduction

 \section{Introduction}

 V.I.~Arnold asked (see \cite{A}, Problem 1998-10) how to ``complexify'' the theory of Vassiliev invariants.
-We propose here a naive answer to this question by a straightforward extension of constructions from \cite{ks}, \cite{twocon} to the case of complex parametric curves in affine spaces: this is an algorithm of calculating the cohomology groups of spaces of such curves that do have no cusps or self-intersections.
+We propose here an answer to this question by a straightforward extension of constructions from \cite{ks}, \cite{twocon} to the case of complex parametric curves in affine spaces.
+Namely, we describe a method of calculating the cohomology groups of spaces of such curves that do have no cusps or self-intersections.
 For another view of the Arnold's problem (in the context of the ``complexification'' of the Gauss linking number), see \cite{KhR}.